-Tab ble 1 Project Status Dashboard Green: No Cor ncerns; 🗕 Amber: Some Concerns but in Control; Red: Serious Concerns Status as o of: March 31, 2021 Overall Assessment ●G BC Hydro is now receiving beneficial use of the assets, all the Project risk-drivers were addressed ahead of schedule, and the assets are all performing well to-date.
-Schedule ●G Some deficiency work was progressed in the Reporting Period despite COVID restrictions.
-Outstanding deficiency work is expected to be completed in early fall 2021.
+2 ● Green: No Concerns; ● Amber: Some Concerns but in Control; ● Red: Serious Concerns

+Status as of: Sept 30, 2021 Overall Assessment •G BC Hydro is now receiving beneficial use of the assets, all the Project risk-drivers were addressed ahead of schedule, and the assets are all performing well to-date.
+Schedule •G Deficiency correction work was progressed in the Reporting Period while complying with Provincial Government COVID public health Orders.
+Outstanding Construction Period Project Agreement deficiency correction work is expected to be completed by the end of December 2021.
 See sections 2.2.2.4 and 2.2.2.5 for further details.
 BC Hydro's close out reporting to the Board, and then to the BCUC, will follow the final reports from Project Co.
-These reports are expected to be submitted to BC Hydro in late 2021 / early 2022.
-Schedule remains green because the remaining deficiency work does not impact the benefits being derived from the key assets being In-Service.
-Cost ●G The total Project Cost forecast is \$1,001 million, which is \$1 million less than forecast in the last Progress Report, and \$49 million less than the Board approved P50 Expected Amount of \$1,050 million.
-The change is due to decreased contingency.
+These reports are expected to be submitted to BC Hydro in late 2021.
+Schedule remains green because the remaining deficiency correction work does not impact the benefits being derived from the key assets being In-Service.
+Cost •G The total Project Cost forecast is \$1,001 million, the same as the forecast in Progress Report No. 15, and \$49 million less than the Board approved P50 Expected Amount of \$1,050 million.
 See section 4 for more details on Project Costs.
 Environment ●G There were no significant environmental incidents during the Reporting Period, as discussed in section 2.3.2.5.
-Risks ●G All material contract risks have now been closed, as noted in section 5 .
-Completion of a Sudden Short Circuit test on one of the Generating Units, planned for summer/early fall 2021, could impact Generating Unit availability if issues arise.
-If there are issues, it is Project Co's responsibility to rectify them.
-BC Hydro is also protected from Generating Unit availability losses via Non-Availability deductions from Availability Payments, per the terms of the Project Agreement.
-Safety ●G There were no Major or Moderate injuries, and no WorkSafe BC inspections, during the Reporting Period.
-Refer to section 2.3.2.6 .
+Risks •G All material contract risks have now been closed, as noted in section 5.
+The Sudden Short Circuit test (SST) on one of the Generating Units was completed in July 2021, thus closing this risk.
+Independent certification of the SST test from Project Co was received in October 2021.
+Safety •G There were no Major or Moderate injuries, and no WorkSafe BC inspections, during the Reporting Period.
+Refer to section 2.3.2.6.

-The post-financial close, Board-approved Project (P50-Expected Amount to P90-Authorized Amount) cost range is \$1,050 million to \$1,118 million.
-The Board-approved Expected Amount was \$110 million more than the Design-Build-Finance-Rehabilitate P50 amount of \$940 million but within the CPCN Design-Build range of \$1,014 million to \$1,159 million.
+3 The post-financial close, Board-approved Project (P50-Expected Amount to P90-Authorized Amount) cost range is \$1,050 million to

+4 \$1,118 million.
+The Board-approved Expected Amount was \$110 million more than the Design-Build-Finance-Rehabilitate P50 amount of

+5 \$940 million but within the CPCN Design-Bid-Build range of \$1,014 million to \$1,159 million.